asamallab/NodePersistence_PH_FCM/README.md

 ## Data
-Contains the necessary data to obtain the plots:
+Contains the necessary data to perform the analysis and obtain the plots:

 1. ABIDE